grandMother nods her head slowly, eyes closed, fingertips together, allowing the words she was just read to digest in her mind.

 “So that was Roadtrip, then?”

-“Yep,” I announce, closing my laptop.
+“Yep,” I confirm.
+I close my laptop.
 “That was Roadtrip.
 What did you think?”

-“Honestly dear?” as she picks up the partial glass of alcohol that was next to me and sips it, “I think it was kind of boring.”
+“Honestly, dear?” as she picks up the partial glass of alcohol that was next to me and sips at it, “I think it was kind of boring.”

 “Yeah.
 You said that you’re going to include the part where you read it to me though, right?
 Our visit is going to be in the book?”

-“Yeah Gram, today’s visit is going to be in the book.
-It’s the whole reason I’m republishing it, to be honest.
+“Yeah, our visit today is going to be in the book.
+That’s actually the reason I’m republishing it, to be honest.
 You’re giving my work a whole new life.”

-“Well that’s wonderful,” she says, taking herself another sip of the maroon alcohol she poured for me.
+“Well that’s wonderful,” she says, then takes herself another sip of the maroon alcohol she poured for me.
 “And I’m going to be a character?”

 “Yep,” I beam.
 It’s wildly cool that grandMother is so interested in my work like this, I’ve never had somebody care this much before.

-“Good.
-I’ll probably make your little book so much more interesting than it was already.
+“Good, good.
+I’ll probably make your little book so much more interesting than it already was.
 So uh, are you going to drink or not?”

 ‘God damnit,’ I think to myself.
-“Ummm…” I say, stalling.
-“I don’t know, I mean, I have to drive like a half hour home, and I’m probably going to work on slapping this together all night so I can submit it for publishing tomorrow.”
+“Umm…” I say, stalling.
+“I don’t know, I mean, I have to drive a half hour home, and I’m going to work on slapping the new Roadtrip together all night so I can submit it for publishing tomorrow…”

-“So uh,” she says, placing the eighth-full glass on top of my laptop.
-“Are you going to drink or not?”
+“So uh,” G-Mah says, placing the eighth-full glass on top of my laptop, “are you going to drink or not?”

 I look at the glass.
 It’s very little.
-Smaller than the mason jar full of spiked tequila that Uncle Skylar was drinking the night I tried to step on a sharp piece of shale and the shale disagreed with my life choices.
-The liquid inside is thick like the blood that spewed from the laceration in my right foot, leaves a coating on whatever part of the glass it touches – I know this because I’m holding it in my hand, swishing the liquid around, painting the inside of the glass just to watch it clean itself so I can paint it again.
+Smaller than the jar of spiked tequila Uncle Skylar was drinking the night I tried to step on a sharp piece of shale and the shale disagreed.
+The liquid inside is thick like the blood that spewed from the laceration in my right foot, leaves a coating on whatever part of the glass it touches – I know this because I’m holding it in my hand, swishing the potion around, painting the inside of the vessel so I can watch it clean itself before I paint it again.
 Am I going to drink?

-“Uncle Will, you mean?”
+“Uncle Will, you mean?
+Right, hun??”
 G-Mah asks, genuinely sounding concerned.
-“He won’t be here for a few days, only comes to visit his mother once every two weeks.
+“He isn’t coming here for a few days, only visits his mother once every two weeks.
 He’s a scoundrel, hun, never listen to him.
 Always the victim, I swear to God.”